evgenyb/iac-workshops/azure-load-balancing-options/labs/lab-04/readme.md

 az network traffic-manager profile create --name iac-ws2-priority-tfm --resource-group iac-ws2-rg --routing-method Priority --unique-dns-name iac-ws2-priority-tfm --ttl 30
 ```

-If `check-dns` command returns false, then you need to choose a different name for your traffic manager profile, because the name you chose is already taken.
+If `check-dns` command returns false, then you need to choose a different `--unique-dns-name` for your traffic manager profile, because the name you chose is already taken.
+You can still use `iac-ws2-priority-tfm` as traffic manager profile name (`--name` parameter).

 Now, let's add two endpoints to the traffic manager profile.
 As at the previous task, we will be using two Virtual Machines `lab04-vm-no-0` and `lab04-vm-us-0`.